mmu-webdesign/l5-portfolio-template/the-brief.md

 -  Fast download speeds.

+-  To implement a contact form - Use [the service Formspree](https://formspree.io/) to make your form live.

 -  Each page must carry our standard disclaimer -- the text will be provided by the tutors as disclaimer.txt.

 ### Web Site Development ONLY

--  A working contact form that makes sense within your 'site flow'

-- Use [the service Formspree](https://formspree.io/) to make your form live.
+Digital Media students, you are required to build a feature page as part of your guide.

+- The feature page must include a short, high quality video lasting no more than one minute.

 ### Applied Web Design and Development ONLY

+Apprentice students are required to add a small element of dynamic content to their site.

 -  A `PHP/MySQL` database driven section with a listing and detail page.

--  A working `PHP` contact form that makes sense within your 'site flow'.

 ## Required practices